Here’s a look at the life of Kofi Annan, former UN secretary-general and Nobel Peace Prize recipient.

 2007 - Founds the Kofi Annan Foundation, a non-profit promoting global sustainable development, peace and security.

-October 17, 2007-March 2010 - Leader of the non-profit think-tank Global Humanitarian Forum, based in Geneva, Switzerland.
+October 17, 2007-March 2010 - Leader of the non-profit think tank Global Humanitarian Forum, based in Geneva, Switzerland.
 The Forum ceases operations on March 31, 2010.

 October 29, 2007 - Is appointed to the Board of Trustees of the Carnegie Corporation, an organization which looks for resolutions to global issues.